DannyNemer/dantil/README.md

 ### <a id="dantil-logErrorAndPath"></a>`dantil.logErrorAndPath([logThisLine], [values])`
 <a href="#dantil-logErrorAndPath">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L1048 "View in source") [&#x24C9;][1]

-Prints an error message like `dantil.logError()` followed by the file path and line number of the function call that invoked the currently executing module.
+Prints the provided values in an error message like `dantil.logError()` followed by the file path and line number of the function call that invoked the currently executing module.

 #### Arguments
 1. `[logThisLine]` *(boolean)*: Specify logging the line where this method is called instead of the line which invoked the currently executing module.